 Our school website is a great learning tool for home as well as school.
 The web page is also an excellent way for the district to communicate to parents and patrons.
-All handbooks and calendars are posted along with weekly class newsletters.
+All handbooks and calendars are posted on the website.
 Lots of district information can be found here.